aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.webextensions/taskpane/row/_index.md

 ﻿---
+title: TaskPane.row property
+linktitle: row property
-title: row property
+articleTitle: row property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Specifies the index, enumerating from the outside to the inside, of this task pane among other persisted task panes docked in the same default location."
+description: "TaskPane.row property.
+Specifies the index, enumerating from the outside to the inside, of this task pane among other persisted task panes docked in the same default location."
 type: docs
 weight: 50
 url: /python-net/aspose.words.webextensions/taskpane/row/